publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 >             “(A) __In general.—__

 >             The Comptroller General of the United States shall conduct a study on the reimbursement for drugs and biologicals under the current medicare payment methodology (provided under section 1842(o) of the Social Security Act ([42 U.S.C.
-1395u][/us/usc/t42/s1395u](o))) and for related services under part B of title XVIII of such Act \[this part\].
+1395u][/us/usc/t42/s1395u](o))) and for related services under part B of title XVIII of such Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\].
 In the study, the Comptroller General shall—

 >                 “(i) identify the average prices at which such drugs and biologicals are acquired by physicians and other suppliers;